soggybag/Front-end-Web-Class-3/README.md

 - Is not compiled
 - Limited by what the browser

 Where does JavaScript live?
-You can write JavaScript in the <script> tag within an HTML page.
-Or, you can write JavaScript in external files using the .js extension and link to these files with the <script src=”file.js”> tag.
+You can write JavaScript in the `<script>` tag within an HTML page.
+Or, you can write JavaScript in external files using the .js extension and link to these files with the `<script src="file.js">` tag.

 ### 2 - JavaScript in Action Demo

 - JavaScript basic syntax
 - Using the console and console.log().

-Example 1
+#### Demo - console

+`console.log("Hello World")`

 ### 3 - The DOM and ids

+Use the id attribute to identify tags for JavaScript.
+Id names should be unique and only appear __once per page__.

+As a general rule of thumb always use class names for CSS, and id names for JavaScript.

-Using document.getElementById()
+#### Demo - Using document.getElementById()

+`document.getElementById("name")`

 ### 4 - Build a simple program tip calculator